Table of Contents

 There are several stories about the origin of Kali in the Hindu religion.
 In all of them, she appears to save people and gods from horrible threats.
-Although Kali first emerged around 1200 BC, her first essential appearance was around 600 BC in the Devi Mahatmya.
+While Kali is an ancient deity in Hindu tradition, her significant portrayal can be found in texts like the Devi Mahatmya.

 Kali and Durga